-In the modern age, electronic devices like laptops, tablets and cell phones all emit Electromagnetic Radiation (EMF), and to avoid it would be impossible.
+In the modern age, electronic devices like laptops, tablets and cell phones all emit Electromagnetic Radiation (EMF), to protect yourself against this low-frequency energy emission would be impossible.

 However, it is possible to mitigate the risks and decrease your exposure levels – thanks to physics!